 Tara Jacobsen loves nothing more than the smell of fresh ink on paper.
-When she isn’t working with our advertisers to create beautiful artwork, she is running her own business, Petal and Print, or can be found working in her sister’s chocolate shop.
+When she isn’t working with our advertisers to create beautiful artwork, she is running her own design business, Petal and Print.

 Crush Magazine is a free quarterly publication, celebrating everything there is to love about the Bundaberg Region in Queensland, Australia.
 Available in digital and hard copy formats, Crush Magazine is complemented by SQUEEZE, a monthly e-zine.
 Designed for visitors and busy locals, the premium lifestyle publication is a project of Bundaberg-based public relations and marketing firm, Crush Communications.

 © Copyright 2019 Crush Magazine All Rights Reserved | ABN 94 640 941 475 | PO Box 2426 BUNDABERG Q 4670 | [email protected]

 Crush Magazine is printed by Printcraft, Hamilton Q.

 Website Design by Catalyst Directions.
 Photography by Paul Beutel.
 Additional images courtesy of Tourism & Events Queensland.
 Graphic design by Preddy Creative and Petals & Print.